-For this reason, a clear policy can help to define your company's practice.
+For this reason, a clear policy can help define your company's practice.
 When writing the policy, you should understand what is an allowable business expense, which can be defined as necessary to the operation of the business, and then decide how they will be paid for and reimbursed.

-Taxable reimbursements and payments
+Taxable Reimbursements and Payments

 There are a number of reimbursable business expenses that are generally taxable for the employee:

-Personal use of a company car — If you provide your employees with a vehicle for business and an employee uses it for personal reasons, part of the associated expense may be subject to taxation.
+- Personal use of a company car.
+If you provide your employees with a vehicle for business and an employee uses it for personal reasons, part of the associated expense may be subject to taxation.

-Trips and prizes — Prizes that are given in the form of goods or services must be reported with an employee's income for their fair market value.
+- Trips and prizes.
+Prizes that are given in the form of goods or services must be reported with an employee's income for their fair market value.
 An example of this might be a performance-related trip for employees who meet their sales goals.

-Services — If your company provides employer-related services, such as accounting or legal advising, the value of those services should be reported as salary or wages.
+- Services.
+If your company provides employer-related services such as accounting or legal advising, the value of those services should be reported as salary or wages.

-- Educational reimbursements up to a maximum $5,250 per year.
+- Educational reimbursements up to a maximum $5,250 per year

-- Gifts with a minimal value or awards such as plaques and trophies.
+- Gifts with a minimal value or awards such as plaques and trophies

-- Meals or lodging provided on the work site, if specific guidelines are met.
+- Meals or lodging provided on the work site, if specific guidelines are met

-- Using a company van for commuting, provided specific guidelines are met.
+- Using a company van for commuting, provided specific guidelines are met

-- Up to $265 per month worth of transportation-related fringe benefits such as free parking, van pooling, or transit passes.
+- Up to $280 per month worth of transportation-related fringe benefits such as free parking, van pooling, or transit passes.

 Employee expenses deemed necessary to their job can be deducted for tax purposes, regardless if they are reimbursed.
 Common examples include:

-Required tools and equipment — Some employers require employees to purchase items that are considered primarily for the benefit or convenience of the employer (tools used in the employee's work, for example).
+- Required tools and equipment.
+Some employers require employees to purchase items that are considered primarily for the benefit or convenience of the employer (tools used in the employee's work, for example).
 Under the FLSA, non-exempt employees may not be required to pay for any of the cost of such items if, by so doing, their wages would be reduced below the required minimum wage or overtime compensation.
 Again, state law may differ.

 Having clarity on the taxability of employee reimbursements is critical so that businesses can establish their withholding plans and employees can evaluate the final value of their compensation.
 To maximize the tax benefits related to employee reimbursement, companies may set up an accountable plan.
-Expenses detailed and reimbursed under this plan are not considered taxable income to employees and therefore not subjected to payroll tax.
+Expenses detailed and reimbursed under this plan are not considered taxable income to employees and therefore not subject to payroll tax.